Yattendon Castle: History

 The site upon which Yattendon castle stood was originally occupied by a moated manor house.
 This house was held by Sir Richard Merbrook by the early 15th century.
 His daughter, Alice, married Sir John Norreys of Ockwells (d.
-1 September 1466), a Knight of the Shire for Berkshire, and keeper of the wardrobe for Henry VI.
+1 September 1466), a Knight of the Shire for Berkshire, and keeper of the wardrobe for King Henry VI.
 The castle was then in the ownership of the Norreys family for over 200 years.

 Sir John bought many neighbouring estates and received a Royal licence to crenellate the manor house on 20 January 1448 and to empark some 600 acre.
 John and Alice's son, Sir William Norreys (1433 – 4 January 1507) later inherited the castle.
 He was among the army Henry VII brought from Brittany in 1485 and was present at the Battle of Bosworth.

 The castle was probably the residence of William's eldest son Sir Edward Norreys (d.
 1487) during his father's lifetime.
 Edward Norreys was the father of two sons: Sir John Norreys (1481 – 21 October 1564), who inherited the castle, but died without legitimate issue, and Sir Henry Norreys, who was beheaded in 1536 for his supposed affair with Anne Boleyn.
 The castle then passed to Edward's grandson, Henry Norris, 1st Baron Norreys (1525–1601), the son of the above-mentioned Sir Henry Norreys.
 Henry Norreys was a lifelong friend of Elizabeth I and was the father of six sons, who included Sir John Norreys, a famous English soldier.

 The castle was largely destroyed by Parliamentary forces during the English Civil War.
 A new manor house was built on the site in 1785.
 Traces of the moat can still be seen today.